How to Install NVIDIA Drivers on Ubuntu 26.04, 24.04 and 22.04

 sudo apt install nvidia-driver-<version>-server-open

-The ubuntu-drivers tool can install the same packages on servers with a single command:
+The ubuntu-drivers tool can install the same server package family in one command:

 sudo ubuntu-drivers install --gpgpu nvidia:<version>-server

-After selecting a server driver, pull in the matching utilities so headless hosts still have nvidia-smi and related tooling:
+After selecting a server driver, install the matching utilities so headless hosts still have nvidia-smi and related tooling:

 sudo apt install nvidia-utils-<version>-server